-Allows you to set the Protected Audio Video Path (PAVP).
+Allows you to set PAVP mode.

 Configuration options: [Disabled] [Lite] [Paranoid]

 To use the High-Bandwidth Digital Content Protection (HDCP) function, set this option to either [Lite] or [Paranoid].
 If you select Paranoid Mode, the system reserves 96MB for playing and storing the decrypted contents.
 The operation system and other programs cannot use this reserved memory, and Vista Aero (DWM) is disabled.